dainsaint/garden/src/posts/visible-spectrum.md

 >

-my greens spread like vines
+my greens spread, earth-driven vines
 the love of being alive and
 the yearning to hold you all and
 you will never taste my chlorophyll